annaprofic/projects/README.md

 * [Requests library v2.25.0]

 ## LocalSetup
-1) to install dependencies run this command:
+1) To install dependencies run this command:
 `pip3 install -r requirements.txt`

-2) Collect You Spotify User ID and Oauth Token From Spotfiy and add it to secrets.py file
+2) Collect your Spotify User ID and Oauth Token from Spotfiy and add it to secrets.py file
     * your User ID is just your Spotify **Username**, that you can find here [Account Overview]
     * to collect Oauth Token, visit this url: [Get Oauth] and click the **Get Token** button

-3) Enable Oauth For Youtube to download the client_secrets.json
+3) Enable Oauth for Youtube to download the client_secrets.json
     * this guide will help with this part [Set Up Youtube Oauth]

 4) Run the File